aflueckiger/KED2021/index.md

 ### Week 7: Data Sources + Ethics

 To this point, you have acquired the skills to cut a document into pieces and, subsequently, to extract, replace, and count any textual elements.
 Unless you have interesting data, these tools are neat but of no greater use.
 Besides some further practicing with RegEx, we turn to relevant data resources in social science.
 Given you have plain text at your hand, your tools cut through any text data like butter.
-For other formats, we learn about some remedies in next session.
+For other formats, we learn about some remedies in the next session.

 [Week 7 Slides](slides/KED2020_07.html)